Sm Head 05

 Major symptoms:

-"Phlegm" is a disharmony that originates in the Spleen.
+"Phlegm" is a disharmony that usually originates in the Spleen

-One of the functions of the Spleen is to govern the water metabolism.
+One of the functions of the Spleen in traditional Chinese medicine is to govern the water metabolism.
 It is in charge of the separation, transportation, and movement of fluids.
-If the Spleen is deficient it cannot sufficiently transport fluids, which eventually will lead to accumulation of "dampness" or "internal dampness”.
+If the Spleen is deficient it cannot sufficiently transport fluids, which eventually will lead to accumulation of "dampness" or "internal dampness”(1).

 In Five Elements Theory the Spleen is element Earth and the Lung is element Metal.
 In nature metal is contained in earth thus Earth element “generates” Metal element.
-Since the Spleen is Earth and the Lung is Metal the Spleen is in a “generating relationship” with the Lung, thus "the Spleen generates the Lung".
+Since the Spleen is Earth and the Lung is Metal the Spleen is in a “generating relationship” with the Lung.
 This means that if the Spleen is chronically imbalanced the Lung will become imbalanced as well.

-Herbs that transform phlegm are expectorants and Lung stimulants.
-As the Spleen is the originator of “phlegm in the Lung” many herbs that transform “dampness in the Spleen” and strengthen the Spleen are added to herbal formulas that address “phlegm in the Lung”
+Herbs that transform phlegm are expectorants and Lung stimulants(5).
+As the Spleen is the originator of “phlegm in the Lung” many herbs that transform “dampness in the Spleen” and strengthen the Spleen are added to herbal formulas that address the underlying pattern.

 Major Chinese herbs

 Herbs that treat “hot phlegm” are cold and drying in nature.
 Cold herbs are found in the seas and oceans, as water is cold in nature thus big part of the flora and fauna living in the seas and oceans will also have cold nature.
 In this class of herbs there are several ocean substances used to address “hot phlegm”.
 Hai Ge Ke (Concha Cyclinae Sinesis) – clam shell, Kun Bu (Thallus Algae) – kelp, and Hai Zao (Herba Sargassii) – seaweed, all dissipate phlegm nodules due to phlegm-heat and are used for goiter and scrofula.
-Fu Hai Shi (Pumice) – translated as “float on the sea stone”, expels phlegm heat and benefits cough.
-Pang Da Hai (Sterculia scaphigera) – “fat big sea” benefits sore throat and is a major herb for hoarse voice.
+Pang Da Hai (Sterculia scaphigera) – a tropical nut with the name “fat big sea” - benefits sore throat and is a major herb for hoarse voice(5).

 Healing Foods